jw81/Learnings/nginx/proxy-caching/README.md

-# Rails API with Docker and NGINX
+# Using an NGINX Reverse Proxy for caching API requests.

 This guide outlines the setup of a Rails API with a single `GET` endpoint for an "animals" resource.
 The project is fully containerized using Docker and includes an NGINX reverse proxy for caching API responses.